learn-video/mosaic-video/README.md

 * Audio support (first video input);
 * Available inputs: HLS;
 * A simple HLS Player available in: http://localhost:8090/player;
-* Dynamic scaling/positioning of the inputs.
+* Dynamic scaling/positioning of the inputs;
+* Dynamic background for each mosaic.

 ## Roadmap

 * Add support for RTMP inputs;
-* Multiple audios;
+* Multiple audios.
-* Dynamic background image.

 ## Running and tests